Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Details of the approach

 \subsubsection{Distance-based sensitivity}

 We can investigate the sensitivity of marginal posteriors using a distance-based approach.
 Here, we follow previous work which has quantified sensitivity based on the distance between the base and perturbed posteriors~\citep{ohaganHSSS,allabadiMeasuringBayesianRobustness2021,kurtekBayesianSensitivityAnalysis2015}.
 In principle, many different divergence or distance measures can be used, although there may be slight differences in interpretation~\citep[see, for example][]{lekHowChoiceDistance2019,chaComprehensiveSurveyDistance2007}, however, the cumulative Jensen-Shannon divergence~\citep[CJS;][]{nguyenNonparametricJensenShannonDivergence2015} has two properties that make it appropriate for our use case.
 First, its symmetrised form is upper-bounded, like the standard Jensen-Shannon divergence~\citep{linDivergenceMeasuresBased1991}, which aids interpretation.
-Second, instead of comparing probability density functions (PDFs) as the standard Jensen-Shannon divergence does, it compares cumulative distribution functions (CDFs), which can be easily and efficiently estimated from Monte Carlo draws.
-Although probability density functions could be estimated using kernel density estimates and then the standard Jensen-Shannon distance used, this may require substantially more draws to be accurate and lead to artefacts otherwise~\citep[for further discussion of the benefits of CDFs, see, for example][]{sailynoja2021graphical}.
+Second, instead of comparing probability density functions (PDFs) or empirical kernel density estimates, as the standard Jensen-Shannon divergence does, it compares cumulative distribution functions (CDFs) or ECDFs, which can be efficiently estimated from Monte Carlo draws.
+Although PDFs could be estimated from the draws using kernel density estimation and then the standard Jensen-Shannon distance used, this relies on smoothness assumptions and may require substantially more draws to be accurate, and lead to artefacts otherwise~\citep[for further discussion of the benefits of ECDFs, see, for example][]{sailynoja2021graphical}.

 Given two CDFs \(P(\theta)\) and \(Q(\theta)\),

 As a distance measure, we use the symmetrised and metric (square root) version of CJS, normalised with respect to its upper bound, such that it is bounded on the 0 to 1 interval~\citep[for further details see][]{nguyenNonparametricJensenShannonDivergence2015}: